desec-io/desec-stack/README.md

         need to manually update persisted data structures such as the MySQL grant tables!
 Better don't do it.
       - `DESECSTACK_IPV6_SUBNET`: IPv6 net, ideally /80 (see below)
       - `DESECSTACK_IPV6_ADDRESS`: IPv6 address of frontend container, ideally 0642:ac10:0080 in within the above subnet (see below)
+      - `DESECSTACK_PORT_XFR`: Port over which XFRs are performed with secondaries
     - certificates
       - `DESECSTACK_WWW_CERTS`: `./path/to/certificates` for `www` container.
 This directory is monitored for changes so that nginx can reload when new keys/certificates are provided. **Note:** The reload is done any time something changes in the directory.
 The relevant files are **not** watched individually.
     - API-related